Research Fellowships (China/Hong Kong/Macau/Taiwan) 2023Application deadline: September 30, 2022

 The research fellowship program provides short-term stipends for researchers interested in collaborating with Chinese fellows in residence in Göttingen.
 Research fellows will be supported in carrying out their own research projects, preferably in cooperation with scholars at the Center’s partner institutions abroad.
 They will also be given the opportunity to discuss their research during short-term stays at the Center.
 Both early career and senior researchers are eligible to apply.

-Within the framework of the Center, the project “Conceptions of World Order and Their Social Carrier Groups” is located at the Georg-August-Universität Göttingen (Prof. Dr. Dominic Sachsenmaier) and closely collaborates with Bonn and a range of other universities.
+Within the framework of the Center, the project “Conceptions of World Order and Their Social Carrier Groups” is located at the Georg-August-Universität Göttingen (PI: Prof. Dr. Dominic Sachsenmaier) and closely collaborates with the University of Bonn and a range of other universities.
 The project researchers explore various patterns and rhythms of world order-related thinking in China, Europe and other regions.
-With an eye on conceptions of world order, the project not only analyzes images of global political and economic power formations but also includes into the picture other factors like cultural hegemonies or global social movements.
+With an eye on conceptions of world order, the project not only analyzes images of global political and economic power formations but also includes into the picture other factors like cultural hegemonies or global social and religious movements.
 The project welcomes applications from scholars who are working in a field related to the project and conduct their research in a comparative manner and/or investigate transnational connections among intellectuals and other agents.

 About the Research Fellowships